j0m0k0/Passform/readme.md

 Passform uses a dual-input Transformer model that includes:

 - **Password Encoder**: Processes sequences of passwords to understand and generate base password patterns.
-- **Information Encoder**: Embeds personal information to be seamlessly integrated into the password generation process.
 - **Decoder**: Synthesizes inputs from both encoders to generate the final password output.

 ## Installation